-To interpret the effects of monetary shocks more intuitively, we standardize the raw monetary shocks by flipping the sign and dividing by 25bps.
-We denote the adjusted monetary shock at event date e as MP_e .
-So, one unit change in the variable MP_e would be one standard unexpected FOMC operation.
-Finally, we also include the industry-level frequency of price adjustment measure (FPA_s) for industry s to compare to our lagged quarterly AI pricing share measure $(APS{j,t-1})$ for firm j.
+To interpret the effects of monetary shocks more intuitively, we standardize the raw monetary shocks by flipping the sign and dividing by 25 bps.
+We denote the adjusted monetary shock at event date e as $MP_e$ .
+So, one unit change in the variable $MP_e$ would be one standard unexpected FOMC operation.
+We also include the industry-level frequency of price adjustment measure (FPAs) for industry s to compare to our lagged quarterly AI pricing share measure (APSj,t-1) for firm j.
 Our industry-level frequency of price adjustments measure is from Pasten, Schoenle, and Weber (2020), which was originally calculated from micro PPI data in the Bureau of Labor Statistics.
-FPA_s is one over the average duration of prices within industry s.
+FPAs is one over the average duration of prices within industry s.
+Finally, we also include the industry-level upstreamness from Antràs et al. (2012) to test whether downstream firms that are closer to more complex consumer markets would benefit more from AI pricing adoption.
 Table 8 summarizes the newly merged variables of monetary shocks, frequency of price adjustments, daily stock returns, and other firm-level variables.